-The Trust (itself accountable to DfE) is the ultimate body to whom schools are directly accountable and it delegates autonomy to each Local Governing Body (LGB) according to the Scheme of Delegation.
-The more successful a school is in serving all its pupils, measured by outcomes for pupils, their engagement in school life and the richness and breadth of the experiences offered to them, the more autonomous its LGB.
+The Trust (itself accountable to DfE) is the body to whom schools are directly accountable.
+It delegates autonomy to each Local Governing Board/Body (LGB) or School Improvement Board (SIB) according to the Scheme of Delegation.

-The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to show the impact that governance is having on the school’s progress.
-As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and lasting improvement for the pupils they serve.
-Schools are treated equally and equitably and there are no hidden agendas.
-In practical terms governors usually meet less frequently with the Head, have fewer committees serviced by the school and more Working Groups run by the LGB itself according to their own and the school’s Development Plans.
+The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to evidence the impact that governance is having on the school’s progress.
+As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and sustained improvement for the pupils they serve.

-The Trust is responsible for the quality, performance management and professional development of the Heads and all governors, though the LGB’s work has a vital role to play in highlighting and evidencing the impact that the Head and governors are making through their termly meetings, at which they discuss in detail the Head’s updated School Self-Evaluation and reports from LGB Working Groups.
-Through these and their work in and for the school, governors come to know well the school community and its performance, able to talk about it confidently and accurately to the Trust, to Ofsted, to parents and to interested local groups.
+The Trust is responsible for the appointment, performance management and professional development of the Heads, though the LGB’s work has a vital role to play in highlighting and evidencing the impact that the Head and governors are making through their termly meetings.
+Through their work in and for the school, governors come to know the school community and to be well-informed about its performance, able to talk about it confidently and accurately to the Trust, to Ofsted, to parents and to interested local groups.

-We very much appreciate the work that governors do and the part they play in the success of the schools they serve and indeed of the Trust, as one of only twenty four sponsors in England responsible for more than ten schools.
-We hope that governors find reward in the impact they make on young lives, the friendships they form as part of their service and their individual experience of the living reality of the GST motto: Proud Traditions Wide Horizons High Achievement.
+We very much appreciate the work that governors do and the part they play in the success of the schools they serve and indeed of the Trust.
+We hope that governors find reward in the impact they make on young lives and their individual experience of the living reality of the GST motto: Proud Traditions Wide Horizons High Achievement.

 Mike McCreedy – Chair

 Mike McCreedy has a career which includes over 30 years of public sector experience.
-In addition to this Mike has held key roles at the Commission for Racial Equality and the BIG Lottery Fund.
-Mike is now retired and is currently a governor at a number of local schools.
-Mike is dedicated to the GST vision and values and has been on the Board of Trustees since June 2014.
+In addition to this Mike has held senior roles at the Commission for Racial Equality and the BIG Lottery Fund.
+Now retired, Mike is currently a governor at a local sixth form college and a secondary school.
+For GST, Mike serves on the West Midlands Local Governing Board and draws on his experience on an Interim Executive Board to Chair the Stantonbury International School Improvement Board.
+Mike is dedicated to the GST vision and values.